roman-milk/roman-milk.github.io/housewife-bimbo.md

  With the stupid wife out of the way the husband was all hers.
 He was already hooked, and she was falling in love with him.
 He was good in bed, and was quickly learning what turned her on.
 He was considerate and in turn deserved looking after.
 He had been looking after a spoilt brat of a wife, so he appreciated her.

  Florence had nagged him into getting her own way, but Catherine didn't need to do that.
 She was happy to please him, and happy that he was pleased with her.
 As she pulled into the drive, she wondered what could go wrong.
 Well, only time would tell.
-Report_Story #1